Results - End of year guidance

 There are no resit fees due where valid Extenuating Circumstances have been applied against a module.

 Excluded - not eligible to continue on the current programme

 If students fail more than 50% of the credits for the stage they will be excluded.
 This means they cannot continue on their current programme.

 Students who have been excluded by the Progression & Award Board may or may not be permitted to apply to retake their current year of study.
 Students may apply to retake on the same programme or may decide to apply to transfer to a new programme.

-Students will need to get the approval of their Programme Leader and discuss the financial implications with the Student Finance Welfare Officer in Student Support (Ground floor of HDC building) both will need to sign a Retake Form.
+Students will need to get the approval of their Programme Leader and discuss the financial implications with the Student Finance Welfare Officer in Student Support both will need to sign a Retake Form.